tasmota/docs/Shutter-and-Steppers.md

 2. Full description of working with Shutteris available at [Blinds and Shutters](Blinds-and-Shutters.md).
 3. Complete list of commands is available at [Blinds, Shutters and Roller Shades Commands](Commands.md#blinds-shutters-and-roller-shades).
 4. For connnections Stepper motor ans Stepper drivers use [Wiring diagrams](#wiring-diagrams).
 5. For configure your stepper drivers use tutorials: [A4988](https://lastminuteengineers.com/a4988-stepper-motor-driver-arduino-tutorial/) or [DRV8825](https://lastminuteengineers.com/drv8825-stepper-motor-driver-arduino-tutorial/).
+6. For modifying a 28BYJ-48 step motor from unipolar to bipolar use tutorial: [28BYJ-48] (https://coeleveld.com/wp-content/uploads/2016/10/Modifying-a-28BYJ-48-step-motor-from-unipolar-to-bipolar.pdf).

 ***NOTE 0:***
 Important limitations.